achouroussema/PowerBI_Project/README.md

-# PowerBI_Project
+# Monthly Report in IBM
-This project implicates the monthly report in IBM  - Data Manipulation &amp; Visualization
+This project implicates the monthly report in IBM  - Data Manipulation & Visualization